 What can you learn here?

-Based on our experiences, this is all possible by learning and practicing Nonviolent Communication.
-At this program, you can live, eat, play and learn together with approximately 70 participants and a group of CNVC Certified Trainers, experiencing real-life opportunities to live Nonviolent Communication over an extended period of time.
+At this program, we can live, eat, play and learn together with approximately 70 participants and a group of CNVC Certified Trainers, experiencing real-life opportunities to live Nonviolent Communication over an extended period of time.
 The self-development, communication skills and understanding of community you can take home to your family to heal and create deeper bonds, your workplace for more powerful collaboration and leadership and people you’re living with to find the inclusion and safety you like to act from.

 What is Nonviolent Communication?